 Students who are late to school or to class are considered tardy.
 Any student who arrives after 7:30 AM must sign in at the office with the attendance secretary.
-Students who are tardy to class and or school ar subject to the discipline code.
-Individual teachers are responsible for teacher detention in the event that student is tardy to class.
+Students who are tardy to class and or school are subject to the discipline code.
+Individual teachers are responsible for teacher detention in the event that the student is tardy to class.
 Administration is responsible for administrative detention in the event that a student is tardy to school.
 Students tardy to school will be subject to the following per quarter:

-- On the 4th day of tardiness, a student will receive a detention (before school, after school, or lunch) - On the 7th day of tardiness, a student will receive an after school detention and parent contact will be made (telephone). - On the 10th day of tardiness, a student will receive a Saturday detention and a parent meeting will be requested.
-Parking privileges will be suspended for the remainder of the quarter and next quarter.
+- On the 4th day of tardiness, a student will receive an after school detention - On the 7th day of tardiness, a student will receive a Saturday detention and parent contact will be made (telephone). - On the 10th day of tardiness, a student will receive a half day of in school suspension and a parent meeting will be requested.
+Parking privileges will be suspended for the remainder of the quarter and next quarter. - On the 13th day of tardiness, a student will receive a full day of in school suspension and have their parking pass revoked until the end of the semester.